 GS1 works closely with the global healthcare community bringing together all stakeholders, namely, pharmaceutical and medical devices manufacturers, wholesalers and distributors, group purchasing organisations, hospitals, pharmacies, logistics providers, governmental and regulatory bodies and associations.

 It aims to develop and implement global healthcare supply chain standards by collaborating with all stakeholders to achieve patient safety and improved efficiency.
 These are two major concern to healthcare regulators worldwide, who are now directing stakeholders in healthcare supply chains to implement automatic data capture technologies, interoperable identification standards, standardised electronic product catalogues, track & trace and product recall systems.

-The GS1 System of Standards enables healthcare stakeholders to efficiently and effectively comply with various local and global requirements by ensuring interoperability and compatibility within an organisation, between organisations and across borders.
+Additionally, the GS1 System of Standards enables healthcare stakeholders to efficiently and effectively comply with various local and global requirements by ensuring interoperability and compatibility within an organisation, between organisations and across borders.

 Today, hospitals and their suppliers are filled with inaccurate and manually created data errors for item and company names and self-created numbering systems that differ from user-to-user and vendor-to-vendor.
 This creates an environment for data exchange that is fraught with errors and inconsistencies, causing both inefficiencies throughout the supply chain and potential impact on patient safety.
 After many years of research and industry input, hospitals, distributors, manufacturers and other key stakeholders have come together to collaborate on the use of data standards to improve patient safety.